 Listing 20-26: Shut down the server after serving two requests by exiting the loop

-You wouldn’t want a real-world web server to shut down after serving only two requests, this just demonstrates the graceful shutdown and cleanup in working order.
+You wouldn’t want a real-world web server to shut down after serving only two requests.
+This code just demonstrates the graceful shutdown and cleanup in working order.

-The take method is defined in the Iterator trait, and limits the iteration to the first 2 items at most.
-The ThreadPool will go out of scope at the end of main, and we’ll see the drop implementation run.
+The take method is defined in the Iterator trait and limits the iteration to the first two items at most.
+The ThreadPool will go out of scope at the end of main, and the drop implementation will run.

 Start the server with cargo run, and make three requests.
-The third request should error, and in your terminal you should see output that looks similar to this:
+The third request should error, and in your terminal you should see output similar to this:

 $ cargo run